Underlying Health Disparities Could Mean Coronavirus Hits Some Communities Harder

 But studies have also shown that underlying health issues such as asthma, diabetes and heart disease can also make COVID-19 more dangerous, as the disease taxes already-burdened organs.

-More than a third of American adults — or 105 million people — are at higher risk of serious illness if they get infected with the coronavirus, according to a Kaiser Family Foundation analysis of CDC data.
+More than a third of American adults — 105 million people — are at higher risk of serious illness if they get infected with the coronavirus, according to a Kaiser Family Foundation analysis of CDC data.
 For most of them, their age puts them in danger: More than 76 million Americans are 60 or older.
 The remaining 29 million people are younger but have underlying health issues.

 Age and underlying health issues go hand in hand: COVID-19 has so far been most menacing to older people with underlying illnesses.
 But the disease has already killed younger Americans — for example, a 34-year-old California man who had asthma and a 44-year-old Louisiana woman who had unspecified underlying illnesses.